Skip to main content

 # Build for current platform

-docker build -f Dockerfile -t openra-rl .
+docker build -t openra-rl .

 # Multi-platform build